Back to articles

 Priya Sharma

-Short answer: no, not currently.
-Claude Fable 5 launched on June 9, 2026 as Anthropic's most powerful publicly available model — and was pulled offline globally just three days later.
+Current status: access is being restored.
+Claude Fable 5 launched on June 9, 2026 as Anthropic's most powerful publicly available model, was pulled offline globally three days later, and — after the US lifted the restriction on June 30 — is returning to customers starting July 1, 2026.

 On June 12, 2026, Anthropic received a US government directive, issued under national-security export-control authority, ordering it to suspend access to Fable 5 and its larger sibling, Mythos 5.
 The directive's scope was unusually broad: it covered any foreign national — whether inside or outside the United States, including Anthropic's own foreign-national employees.